ome/training-scripts/maintenance/preparation/idr0021-data-prep.md

 	$ path/to/omero import INMAC384-DAPI-CM-eGFP_59223_1

+Alternatively, you can copy a Plate from IDR, copying only the first Z and T index of each Image, using [idr_copy_plate.py](../scripts/idr_copy_plate.py).
+This will ask for login details of the server where you wish to copy the Plate.
+IDR [Plate 422](http://idr.openmicroscopy.org/webclient/?show=plate-422) is a suitable Plate:

+	$ python maintenance/scripts/idr_copy_plate.py 422

 We need to populate an OMERO.table on the Plate to demonstrate filtering with OMERO.parade.
 For that we will use the [channel_minmax_to_table.py](../scripts/channel_minmax_to_table.py).
 Run the command line script with the Plate ID:

-	$ python maintenance/scripts/channel_minmax_to_table.py username password --server server.address plate_id
+	$ python maintenance/scripts/channel_minmax_to_table.py PLATE_ID

 This should create an Annotation on the Plate called ``Channels_Min_Max_Intensity``.